-Enter the amount of the total deferrals during the year of at least \$600 for the nonemployee from all nonqualified deferred compensation (NQDC) plans subject to the provisions of section 409A.
+If you complete this box, enter the total amount deferred during the year of at least \$600 for the nonemployee under all nonqualified plans.
 The deferrals during the year include earnings on the current year and prior year deferrals.
-For additional information, see Notice 2005-1, which is available on page 274 of Internal Revenue Bulletin 2005-2 at www.irs.gov/pub/irs-irbs/irb05-02.pdf.
+For additional information, see Regulations sections 1.409A-1 through 1.409A-6.

-For deferrals and earnings from NQDC plans for employees, see the Instructions for Forms W-2 and W-3.
+For deferrals and earnings under NQDC plans for employees, see the Instructions for Forms W-2 and W-3.